* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 1 | Philippe Petit – Needles in Pain

 Masterpieces aren’t always obvious, but within just the first few seconds of Philippe Petit’s acousmatic tour-de-force, it was abundantly clear that this was something seriously special.
-In a way, Needles in Pain is something of an existential musical experience, an examination simultaneously of the practices of recording & playing back sound.
-Turntables have long been the locus of Petit’s attention, & his 2010 collaboration with Cosey Fanny Tutti, Mist While Sleeping / Invisible Whispers, made the heavily-worn aspects of vinyl playback an integral component in his compositional palette.
-Here, it’s as though we have personally been integrated into the mechanism (an experience greatly enhanced—almost too much—through headphones), finding ourselves betwixt gigantic styluses, scurrying over scuffed vinyl surfaces, in the process contributing directly to the maelstrom of glitches, pops & scratches that pepper the clamorous, immovable clouds of noise & blasts of more concrete material that become periodically perceptible.
+In a way, Needles in Pain is something of an existential musical experience, an examination simultaneously of the practices of recording and playing back sound.
+Turntables have long been the locus of Petit’s attention, and his 2010 collaboration with Cosey Fanny Tutti, Mist While Sleeping / Invisible Whispers, made the heavily-worn aspects of vinyl playback an integral component in his compositional palette.
+Here, it’s as though we have personally been integrated into the mechanism (an experience greatly enhanced—almost too much—through headphones), finding ourselves betwixt gigantic styluses, scurrying over scuffed vinyl surfaces, in the process contributing directly to the maelstrom of glitches, pops and scratches that pepper the clamorous, immovable clouds of noise and blasts of more concrete material that become periodically perceptible.